 I am an energy and environmental economist and postdoc at the Environmental Protection Agency where I work on problems related to cars and transportation.
 I recently earned my Ph.D. in Agricultural, Food, and Resource Economics at Michigan State University.

 I am interested in the economics of climate, energy, and technology-adoption policy.
-Many of my projects include models of uncertainty or dynamics.
-This emphasis is the result of my time running a small biofuels company in Braddock, Pennsylvania.
+Many of my projects explore the uncertainty of deploying new technologies.
+I first became interested in these questions during my time running a small biofuels company in Braddock, Pennsylvania.
 I also hold degrees from The University of Chicago and Carnegie Mellon.
-You can find my CV here.